NixOS/nixos-weekly/content/2018/09-nixcon-2018-program-macos-1014-mojave-support-haskell-and-python-packaging-tips.rst

 ########################################################################################

 :date: 2018-09-26
-:description: There is nothing impossible to they who will try.
+:description: There is nothing impossible to them who will try.

 News
 ====